We live in the age of electronic everything.eCommerce, eBanking, eTickets, eGift Cards, eCigarettes, and the list goes on.

 Writing your eBook should be fun.
 This is your chance to show readers that you’re an expert on the subject you’re writing about.
 Include details, be creative, and show them what you’re made of.
 Be sure to proofread once you’re done!

 Next comes the design.
 From color to visuals to branding and font, the design of your eBook should complement the content it will include.
 Your title should pull the reader in, but the design should help with that too.
+As you have noticed, creating marketing content requires multiple steps and teams coming together to create a new piece of content.
+Some companies use a content marketing platform to communicate efficiently between projects.

 To make your eBook appear easy to read, consider the formatting too; break up large blocks of text with lists and visuals.